grooper2/MG_ART/README.md

 it faster as it has little dependency to update and watch for security bugs.
 Flask also make use of Jinja2 template engine, for having a static layout and to pass data on the templates.
-Furthermore, the Web Application has media queries to make it responsive and a variety of animmations.
+Furthermore, the Web Application has media queries to make it responsive and a variety of animations.